pallets/quart/docs/how_to_guides/middleware.rst

                 'more_body': False,
             })

-Whilst middlware can always be used as a wrapper around the app instance, it is best to assign to and wrap the ``asgi_app`` attribute,
+Whilst middleware can always be used as a wrapper around the app instance, it is best to assign to and wrap the ``asgi_app`` attribute,

 .. code-block:: python